 Take Hell Road and drive about 100 yards past the Hell Gas Station.
 Then look for the Post Office sign and enter the Gates of HELL on the left from Hell Road.

-Hell, Grand Cayman – How the Hell Did It Get Its Name?
+How the Hell Did It Get Its Name?

 No visit to Grand Cayman is complete without a visit to Hell!
 The shop itself is red and yellow fire-themed building with the words “Hell Grand Cayman” painted on the side.
 It is also the only Hell post office.
 The owner, Ivan Farrington greets people with phrases like “Welcome to Hell Grand Cayman”, How the Hell are you?” and “Where the Hell are you from?”
 Everything is said in jest and my kids got a crack out of listening to the guy speak!
 They knew it wasn’t OK to speak like that around Mom and Dad and so I would constantly hear them snickering! lol

-Hell, Grand Cayman – What the Hell Kind of Rock is That?
+What the Hell Kind of Rock is That?

 Actually, the rock formation is known as “ironshore”.
 It is an elevated fossil coral reef dating back more than a million years!
 This limestone composition is more commonly known as karst.
 According to a scuba diver and geologist from Chevron:

 “The ironshore karst is a special type, both in terms of its texture and origin.
 First, texture – it is a black, random sponge work of pits, jagged ridges and pointed pinnacles.
 It is developed in a narrow strip just above the tide line on ancient limestone rocks.
 If you break off a piece, you will see that the black color is present near the surface and it grades to gray inside.
 Second, origin – it is being dissolved largely by algae, bacteria, and fungi so it is often called “biokarst.”
 These tiny (microscopic) organisms bore into the rock and dissolve the calcite crystals.
 They are most dense within a centimeter or so at the surface, causing the black color.”